HISTORY OF JAMES MADISON

 HISTORY OF JULY

-The month of July was renamed for Julius Caesar, who was born in that month.
+July was renamed for Julius Caesar, who was born that month.
 Before that, it was called Quintilis in Latin, meaning the fifth month in the ancient Roman calendar.
-This was before January became the first month of the calendar year about the year 450 BC.
-We currently use the more contemporary Gregorian calendar — recent as in AD 1582 — which makes use of Anno Domini, meaning “in the year of our Lord” counting from the birth of Jesus.
-As we’ve previously discussed, in this calendar, Jesus was born curiously 4 to 6 years BC or “Before Christ.”
+But Marc Anthony changed the name to July after Caesar’s assassination.
+This was before January became the first month of the calendar year, either under ancient rulers Numa or under the Decemvirs about 450 BC (Roman historians differ).
+We currently use the more contemporary Gregorian calendar — recent, as in since AD 1582.
+It uses Anno Domini, meaning “in the year of our Lord,” counting from the birth of Jesus.
+As we’ve previously discussed, in this calendar curiously, Jesus was born 4 to 6 years BC or “Before Christ.”

 Calendar and Julius

 The Gregorian calendar was a reform of the Julian calendar, which was a reform of the previous Roman calendar.

 Julius Caesar himself introduced the Julian Calendar in 46 BC, where he added 67 additional days by putting two intercalary months between November and December, He probably did this after returning from an African military campaign in late Quntilis (July), according to Cicero.
 This took care of some of the leap year problems.

 On June 25, 1967, The Beatles released the song “All You Need Is Love.”